$HS$-tensional maps and $HM$-tensional maps: Nonexistence results of nonminimal -tensional submanifolds

-Then, $\nabla^{\bot}_{X}H=0$ and by Remark \ref{Rq4.101} we get $H = 0$. \end{proof} \begin{thm} A compact Riemannian submanifold $\iota: (M^{m},g)\longrightarrow (N^{n},h)$ is $HM$-tensional if and only if it is minimal. \end{thm} \begin{thm} There are no compact $HS$-tensional submanifolds of the Euclidean space. \end{thm} \begin{proof} Suppose that there is a compact $HS$-tensional submanifold of the Euclidean space, so by the Theorem \ref{Th4.55} this submanifold must be minimal, but we know that there are no compact minimal submanifolds of the Euclidean space \cite{chen1}.
-Hence we deduce the assertion. \end{proof} \begin{thm} A pseudo-umbilical submanifold $M$ of dimension $m$ with $m\neq 4$ is an $HS$-tensional submanifold if and only if it is minimal. \end{thm} \begin{proof} Let $\{e_i\}_{1\leq i\leq m}$ be a local geodesic orthonormal frame at point $x$ in $M$.
-Then calculating at $x$ and using \eqref{eq1001} we have
+Corollary~\ref{Co1000} yields the following. \begin{thm} There are no compact $H$-tensional submanifolds of the Euclidean space. \end{thm} \begin{thm} A pseudo-umbilical submanifold $M$ of dimension $m$ with $m\neq 4$ is an $H$-tensional submanifold if and only if it is minimal. \end{thm} \begin{proof} Let $\{e_i\}_{1\leq i\leq m}$ be a local geodesic orthonormal frame at point $x$ in $M$.
+Calculating at $x$ and using \eqref{eq1001} gives that